Best Places to Visit in Saudi Arabia

 Local transport can present unexpected expenditures.
 Here’s what you should consider when budgeting for transportation:

-• If you plan to rent a car, be aware of the varying fuel prices and traffic regulations in different regions.
+- If you plan to rent a car, know the varying fuel prices and traffic regulations in different regions.

 Entertainment and Attractions